• Skip to main content

 Meat and Animal Protein Intake

 Eating too much animal protein, such as red meat, poultry, eggs and seafood, boosts the level of uric acid and could lead to uric acid crystals.
-A high-protein diet also reduces levels of citrate, the chemical in urine that helps prevent several types of crystals from forming.
+A high-protein diet also reduces levels of citrate, the chemical in urine that helps prevent several kidney stone types from forming.

 Meat and animal proteins can contribute to calcium oxalate crystals in the kidneys